This article mainly talks about how to effortlessly password protect Mac Mail. It also offers useful tips.

 Now the Mail app on your Mac is protected with password.
 When one tries to open it, the app won’t open, and a dialog box will show up asking for password.

 If the password entered is correct, Mail will be unlocked.
-If the password entered is wrong, Mail will remain protected, and AppCrypt will record the failed attempt with the date, time and a photo of the intruder.
-(The photo on the screenshot below is blurred for privacy’s sake.)
+If the password entered is wrong, Mail will remain protected, and AppCrypt will record the failed attempt, providing information like the time, date and a photo of the intruder.

 Some users on a MacRumors forum mentioned the possibility to password protect Mail on Mac with the help of Disk Utility, a pre-installed app to perform disk related tasks.
 Does it help?
 Let’s find out.